dfst/deepforge/docs/walkthrough/creating-operations.rst

     :align: center
     :scale: 50%

-Using the gray plus icon, referencess to resources can be added to the operation.
+Using the plus icon, referencess to resources can be added to the operation.
 These resources will usually be some form of neural network.
 As with inputs and outputs, any number of resources can be added to an operation.

 .. figure:: images/train-cifar-io.png
     :align: center
     :scale: 50%

-The yellow paint brush icon allows editing the color of the operation, but this is purely aesthetic and does not affect the operation's underlying logic.
+The paint brush icon allows editing the color of the operation, but this is purely aesthetic and does not affect the operation's underlying logic.

 Implementing the Operation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~